James Bulkeley, 6th Viscount Bulkeley of Cashel1

 F, #189128, b. circa 1760, d.
 23 February 1826

-Elizabeth Harriet Warren was born circa 1760.1 She was the daughter of Sir George Warren and Jane Revel.1 She married Thomas James Warren-Bulkeley, 7th Viscount Bulkeley of Cashel, son of James Bulkeley, 6th Viscount Bulkeley of Cashel and Emma Rowland, on 26 April 1777 at Grafton Street, St. George Hanover Square, London, England.1 She died on 23 February 1826 at Englefield Green, Berkshire, England.1 Her will was probated in March 1826.1
+Elizabeth Harriet Warren was born circa 1760.1 She was the daughter of Sir George Warren and Jane Revel.1 She married Thomas James Warren-Bulkeley, 7th Viscount Bulkeley of Cashel, son of James Bulkeley, 6th Viscount Bulkeley of Cashel and Emma Bridget Rowlands, on 26 April 1777 at Grafton Street, St. George Hanover Square, London, EnglandG.1 She died on 23 February 1826 at Englefield Green, Berkshire, EnglandG.1 Her will was proven (by probate) in March 1826.1

 Citations